How toxic are your vintage pearls?

 For context, the amount of Lead that is considered toxic in a newly manufactured item intended for use by children is anything 90 ppm Lead or higher in the paint or coating and anything 100 ppm Lead or higher in the substrate.
 Vintage pearls like this can have high Lead in both the substrate AND the coating.

-As a result of the presence of Lead in the coating, these types of faux pearls also often test positive when tested with a reactive agent test – like a LeadCheck swab, indicating they have the potential to be especially dangerous – especially for use by young children.
-[Here’s my Amazon affiliate link for LeadCheck swabs too! http://amzn.to/2tpGNzO] This one of the consumer goods that is worth testing with a home kit if you have concerns.
+As a result of the presence of Lead in the coating, these types of faux pearls also often test positive when tested with a reactive agent test — like a LeadCheck swab, indicating they have the potential to be especially dangerous — especially for use by young children.
+(Here’s my Amazon affiliate link for LeadCheck swabs too! http://amzn.to/2tpGNzO).
+This is one of those consumer goods that is worth testing with a home kit if you do have concerns.

 What should I do with my (likely Leaded) vintage faux pearls?

-I would definitely avoid passing these on to your children or grandchildren to play with, as if a child puts them in their mouth (as children often do with beads and jewelry) they could present a very real Lead poisoning risk.
-Here’s a post I wrote about the conundrum of disposing (or passing along) potentially Leaded items.
+I would definitely avoid passing these on to your children or grandchildren to play with, because if a child puts them in their mouth (as children often do with beads and jewelry) they could present a very real Lead poisoning risk.
+Here’s an article I wrote about the conundrum of disposing of (or passing along) potentially Leaded items.

-Here are more posts with vintage faux pearls I have tested.
+Here are more articles with vintage faux pearls I have tested.

 As always, please let me know if you have any questions!
-Thank you for reading and for sharing my posts.
+Thank you for reading and for sharing these articles.

 Sincerely,